Discreet Psychological Expertise

 Clients are entitled to receive guidance that is independent of methodological schools or disciplinary boundaries.
 Evidence is understood not only as the results of current effectiveness studies, but above all as scientifically grounded foundational knowledge and practices proven in real‑world application.
 Restricting evidence to individual methods would render the greater part of academic knowledge, as well as insights gained through practical experience, inaccessible to clients.
 In this context, the evidence provided by academic foundational knowledge is generally regarded as carrying greater quality and weight than the effectiveness data of individual methods.

-Right to Independence from the Counseling Process
+Right to Independence

 Respect for Inviolable Convictions